2025/26 Undergraduate Module Catalogue

 Year running 2025/26

 Objects are the actual stuff of history.
-A crystal commissioned for a wronged wife, an African salt-cellar made for Portuguese traders: objects like these speak without need of translation.
+A fragment of a lost palace floor, a writer’s discarded pen: objects like these speak without need of translation.
 This module opens up the world of the Middle Ages through things.
 Exploring themes like religion, technology and identity in societies across the medieval world, it equips you to do history from new angles and places, enriching your ability to make comparisons and envisage differing lives.

 The aim of this module is to: